aReinoso007/CT-projects/Prompts.md

 - The students should be able to explain the role of an operating system and its importance in computer usage.
 - The students should be able to demonstrate proper digital etiquette and responsible online behavior.] based on these topics [
-   Authentication fundamentals
+    Authentication Fundamentals
-        what is it for?
+        What is it for?
         JWT
-    Auth0 for user authentication
+        Session Storage
+        Purpose of JWT, sessionStorage and Http headers Auth0 for User Authentication
-        setting up auth0
+        Setting up Auth0
+        Configuring Auth0
         Auth0 provider
-        log in and log out buttons
-        Navigation and authentication
+        Adding navigation
+            Browser router
+            Auth0 guard for navigation
+            Route protection
 ] all these applied to react with typescript